Saturday, April 29th: Union Point Sports Complex

 Albania United - photo by Joe Siciliano

 Tournament is a Men's Open Cup and runs annually early March - April.
-Champion will represent Massachusetts & advance to the regional quarterfinals typically the 2nd weekend in April.

 State will announce & conduct a tournament draw.
 Home teams are responsible for securing a home field in the opening rounds of the state qualifier tourney.
 Mass Soccer will secure a home field for the championship game.